Twins vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in six of their past 10 games and have gone 3-3 in those contests.
+- In six games as the favorite over the last 10 matchups, the Twins have a record of 4-2.

-- In their last 10 games with a total, the Twins and their opponents are 7-2-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Twins and their opponents have failed to hit the over twice.

 Twins Betting Records & Stats

-- The Twins have won 61.7% of the games this season when they were the moneyline favorite (37-23).
+- The Twins have a 38-23 record in games they were favored on the moneyline (winning 62.3% of those games).

-- Minnesota has gone 14-9 (winning 60.9% of its games) when it has played as moneyline favorites of -165 or shorter.
+- Minnesota has gone 22-13 when it has played as moneyline favorites with odds of -150 or shorter (62.9% winning percentage).

-- Based on this game's moneyline, the Twins' implied win probability is 62.3%.
+- Based on this matchup's moneyline, the Twins' implied win probability is 60%.

-- Minnesota has played in 98 games with over/under set, and have combined with opponents to go over the total 45 times (45-47-6).
+- Minnesota has combined with opponents to hit the over on the total 46 times this season for a 46-47-6 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!